Erallie/voicely-translate/legal/privacy-policy.md

 The Service is not intended to maintain a permanent archive of users' voice recordings.
-Temporary audio files or buffers may exist during processing and should be deleted or discarded when they are no longer required for the active processing workflow.
+Temporary audio files or buffers may exist during processing and are deleted or discarded when they are no longer required for the active processing workflow.

 Third-party providers involved in processing may have their own